armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

    chmod +x /usr/local/bin/armory
    ```

-5. Verfiy that you can run the Borealis CLI:
+5. Verify that you can run the Borealis CLI:

    ```bash
    armory